Skip to content

 Overview

-The chat plugin turns conversations into something you can build with plain HTML.
-A conversation is a reactive object — its messages, participants, and typing indicators update live — and you render it however you like.
-An AI assistant, a support box, a group thread, a comment section or all supported with your custom markup.
+The chat plugin adds conversations to your project.
+A conversation is a reactive object: its messages, participants, and typing indicators update live, and you render them with your own markup.
+The same markup can power an AI assistant, a support box, a group thread, or a comment section.

 Setup